-On October 31st ghouls and goblins, creatures and strange folk come creeping about the neighborhood seeking favors over trickery.
-This holiday tradition has become known as Halloween.
+On October 31st, Halloween brings out the ghouls and goblins, creatures, and strange folk.
+They come creeping about the neighborhood seeking favors over trickery.

 Use #Halloween to post on social media.

-Dating back to an ancient pagan harvest festival marking the end of summer and beckoning the beginning of winter, seasons overlapped during Samhain (pronounced sah-win) and revelers believed the worlds of the living and the dead crossed.
-To interact with the spirits, the living would wear costumes and light bright bonfires to help protect them.
+The observance dates back to an ancient pagan harvest festival marking the end of summer and beckoning the beginning of winter.
+Seasons overlapped during Samhain (pronounced sah-win), and revelers believed the worlds of the living and the dead crossed.
+To interact with the spirits, the living would wear costumes and light, bright bonfires to help protect them.

-Similar celebrations honoring the dead took place in Roman traditions which were gradually blended and soon replaced the Celtic ceremonies.
-All Martyrs Day established by Pope Boniface IV in 609 A.D. was eventually moved by Pope Gregory III to November 1 which later became known as All Saint’s Day.
+Similar celebrations honoring the dead took place in Roman traditions, which were gradually blended and soon replaced the Celtic ceremonies.
+However, All Martyrs Day established by Pope Boniface IV in 609 A.D. was eventually moved by Pope Gregory III to November 1.
+Later, it became known as All Saint’s Day.
 The eve of this celebration became known as All Hallows Eve or Halloween.

 Through the Colonial era in America, Halloween celebrations were considered taboo due to religious beliefs.
 By the Victorian era, though, Haloween traditions featured fall festivals, parties, and foods involving communities and neighborhoods.